-Once you have a job, follow these tips to help keep it:
+Once you have a job, try these:

 - Set realistic goals.
 Break up your days into a series of individual assignments, and only try to tackle one task at a time.
 Use a timer to let you know when to move on to the next task.

-- If you can, get an assistant or intern to take care of the small details to free you up so you can focus on the big picture.
+- Delegate.
+If you can, get an assistant or intern to take care of the small details to free you up so you can focus on the big picture.